scivey/inmedia/README.md

 router.handle({uri: "http://www.google.com/search?q=todd"});
 ```

-By relying on __inmedia__'s lightweight architecture for routing logic and control flow, all of the utility functions defined above stay modular and don't become tightly coupled to this particular pipeline.
+By relying on __inmedia__'s lightweight architecture for routing logic and flow control, all of the utility functions defined above remain modular and don't become tightly coupled to this particular pipeline.
 The `toddParser` function is general enough to be reused for Todd-related information extraction from any text string.
 The `toddFilter` handler can be reused for any operation related to Todd filtration.
 There are many.

 Overview